Later-dated Brent crude contracts trade below $100/bbl

-NEW YORK, July 5 (Reuters) - Brent crude futures for delivery in November through at least the middle of next year traded on Tuesday below $100 per barrel, according to Refinitiv Eikon data.
+NEW YORK, July 5 (Reuters) - Brent crude futures for delivery in November on Tuesday traded below $100 per barrel for the first time since mid-May, according to Refinitiv Eikon data, highlighting a market structure that signals a tight oil market in the short term.

-Oil futures have been backwardated, a market structure in which the current price of oil trades at a higher level than further-out contracts.
-The structure signals a tight market in the short-term.
+Crude futures going beyond November, to at least the middle of next year, all traded below $100 per barrel on Tuesday.
+Oil futures have been backwardated, a structure in which the current price of oil trades at a higher level than further-out contracts.

+The oil market has been contending with tight supplies since Russia's invasion of Ukraine.
+At the same time, consumers are demanding more oil after widespread lockdowns from the coronavirus pandemic.
+That has resulted in retail fuel prices climbing to record highs.

+Crude futures for delivery in January 2023 LCOc5 through June 2023 LCOc10 all traded at the lowest since March, Refinitiv Eikon data showed.

 ((Stephanie.Kelly@thomsonreuters.com; 646-223-4471; Reuters Messaging: stephanie.kelly.thomsonreuters.com@reuters.net))